Ciel-et-Terre-International/rd-wind-data/README.md

 # Installation

 This project is hosted internally (SharePoint) and on GitHub.
-Recommended : Synchronize the folder on your computer, install yhe following softwares and dependencies and open the synced folder with VS CODE.
+Recommended : Synchronize the folder on your computer, install the following softwares and dependencies.
+Open the synced folder with Visual Studio Code.
 Then you will be in a good environment to run the tool or work on it.

 Internal SharePoint starting point (to be synced):